 - We will hold records in line with our records retention schedule. - All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
 If you are in any doubt about whether to record something, discuss it with the DSL. - Non-confidential records will be easily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - Safeguarding records relating to individual children will be retained for a reasonable period after they have left the school. - If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their safeguarding & child protection file is forwarded promptly and securely, and separately from the main pupil file.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them.

+- Safeguarding records relating to individual children will be retained for a reasonable period after they have left the school. - If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their safeguarding & child protection file is forwarded promptly and securely, within five schools of starting at the new education setting, and separately from the main pupil file.
 In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information (using the pupil safeguarding form) to enable them to have time to make any necessary preparations to ensure the safety of the child.